flodlan/Lab-Wiki/documents/fMRI/7t-essen.md

 #### Pilot
 The online website will generate a prefilled form that you have to print and bring to David Norris.
 Use the online form!
-_Comments to specific fields from previous lab member experiences:_

 #### Funding
 - If you do not have scanning overhead in your grant (ask Floris): After talking to Finance Donders I put "not applicable"